AlissonMM/5e-Sheet-test/README.md

 # 5e-Sheet-test
-An application to make easier to create a character sheet in 5e
+An application to create a character sheet in 5e